jonathanheilmann/ionic-angular-theme/projects/ionic-angular-theme-switch/README.md

 This ionic angular switch theme service can be used to easily change your app's theme on the fly.
 The actual theme will be stored and restored on reload or revisitation.

+To simplify usage, this library provides a component to toggle between two themes.

 ---

 Inspired by:
 https://angularfirebase.com/lessons/css-variables-in-ionic-4/
 https://github.com/AngularFirebase/128-ionic4-theme-generator

-# Integrate in Ionic v4 project
+# Integrate service in Ionic v4 project
 For basic theming see: https://beta.ionicframework.com/docs/theming/color-generator
 For advanced application colors see: https://beta.ionicframework.com/docs/theming/advanced#application-colors